rickalouani/Rancher-howto/README.md

 Verify that your newly provisioned VM is ssh accessible.
-I will use the ssh private key we created in step  xxxx :
+I will use the ssh private key we created in step  4 **ssh -i ~/.ssh/id_rsa root@<IP_ADDRESS_OF_VM_1>**
-- picture for ssh to vms.
- **ssh -i ~/.ssh/id_rsa root@<IP_ADDRESS_OF_VM_1>**

 ![](https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/11110.png)